jwbruce/libopencm3-examples/examples/stm32/l4/nucleo-l452re/README.md

     different rates depending on the state of the user button **B1**

-  * mandel -- demonstrate the floating-point capability and speed of the STM32L452RE processor by computing the Mandelbrot set and "drawing" the famous Mandelbrot "beetle" by sending (115.2k/8N1) ASCII art to the UART.
+  * mandelbrot -- demonstrate the floating-point capability and speed of the STM32L452RE processor by computing the Mandelbrot set and "drawing" the famous Mandelbrot "beetle" by sending (115.2k/8N1) ASCII art to the UART.